2013–14 USC Trojans women's basketball team

 The 2013–14 USC Trojans women's basketball team represented University of Southern California during the 2013–14 NCAA Division I women's basketball season.
-The Trojans, led by first year head coach Cynthia Cooper-Dyke, played their home games at the Galen Center and were a members of the Pac-12 Conference.
+The Trojans, led by first-year head coach Cynthia Cooper-Dyke, played their home games at the Galen Center and were members of the Pac-12 Conference.
 They finished with a record of 22–13 overall, 11–7 in Pac-12 play for a tie for 4th place.
 They won the 2014 Pac-12 Conference women's basketball tournament for the first time in school history.
 They earned an automatic bid to the 2014 NCAA Division I women's basketball tournament, where they lost in the first round to St. John's.